elastic/ecs/rfcs/text/0000-extend-threat-group-software.md

 Stage 3: Add more real world example source documents so we have at least 2 total, but ideally 3.
 Format as described in stage 2.
 -->

-There are many sources of threat intelligence including open source, closed source, and membership-based ISAC's.
-Depending on the source the level of details can vary from atomic indicators of compromise (IoC) to higher-order context around threat tactics, infrastructure, and motivations.
-Generally freely available (open source) intelligence sources will provide details more focused on indicators and commercial intelligence services will provide higher-order details.

-These sources typically provide intelligence that can be downloaded through REST API or in some cases downloadable CSV's or text files.
-These intelligence sources will update their data repositories at varying intervals.

 ## Scope of impact

 <!--